neomake/neomake/README.md

 Makers provided by neomake as of this writing are:

+Coffeescript:

+- coffeelint

+Go:

+- go
+- golint

 Javascript:

 - eslint
 - jshint
+- jsxhint

 Python:

 - pep8
 - pyflakes
 - pylint

-Go:

-- go
-- golint
+- python

 Ruby